Gloria Vanderbilt: Relationships

 Vanderbilt maintained a romantic relationship with photographer and filmmaker Gordon Parks for many years until his death in 2006.
 Other relationships included Marlon Brando, Frank Sinatra, Howard Hughes and Roald Dahl.

 Vanderbilt was very close friends with fashion designer Diane von Fürstenberg.
 While appearing as a guest on her son Anderson Cooper's television talk show, Anderson on September 19, 2011, Vanderbilt referred to comedian and actress Kathy Griffin as her "fantasy daughter".

 Truman Capote was speculated to have modeled the character of Holly Golightly in Breakfast at Tiffany's on Vanderbilt, but others say it was based on her friend Carol Grace.

 Religious beliefs

-Vanderbilt was baptized into the Episcopal Church as an infant, but was raised a Roman Catholic and as a child was particularly fascinated with St. Therese.
+Vanderbilt was baptized into the Episcopal Church as an infant, but was raised a Roman Catholic and received the Catholic Sacrament of Confirmation.
+She was particularly fascinated with St. Thérèse of Lisieux.
 Although religious in her youth, she was not a practicing Catholic in her later years.

 Death and burial

 Vanderbilt died at her home in Manhattan on June 17, 2019, aged 95, of stomach cancer.
-She is buried next to her son Carter and late husband Wyatt in the Cooper plot in the Vanderbilt Family Cemetery on Staten Island, New York.

-Upon her death, Vanderbilt left her son, Anderson Cooper, almost her entire estate, which was valued at less than $1.5 million.
+While she was rumored to be worth $200 million, upon her death Vanderbilt left son Anderson her estate, which was worth approximately $1.5 million.